-What Do Dental Nurses Do?
-They are vital members of the dental care team who ensure procedures run smoothly and provide essential support to both dentists and patients.
-Their key responsibilities include:
+Dental nurses are vital members of the dental care team.
+They ensure procedures run smoothly and provide essential support to both dentists and patients.
+Key responsibilities include:

 - Assisting dentists during treatments.